 - Failure to attend an ASD detention without a legitimate reason.
-Requested by PSW/PASM - Serious Transport incident.
-Requested by HoY or Deputy Headteacher Student Welfare - Serious incident in school or a combination of minor events in several subjects.
-Requested by HoY/LT
+Requested by PSW - Failure to attend a Lunch time issued for lateness to and in school - Serious Transport incident.
+Requested by HOY or Deputy Headteacher Student Welfare - Serious incident in school or a combination of minor events in several subjects.
+Requested by HOY/LT